awsdocs/amazon-redshift-management-guide/doc_source/data-api.md

 }
 ```

-The following AWS CLI command runs an SQL statement and returns an identifier to fetch the results\.
+The following AWS CLI command runs an SQL statement against a cluster and returns an identifier to fetch the results\.
 This example uses the temporary credentials authentication method\.

 ```
 aws redshift-data execute-statement